energywebfoundation/vc-api-owf/apps/vc-api/docs/workflows/workflow-tutorials/single-credential-workflow-tutorial.md

 As the review is submitted, the resident can continue the exchange to receive the credential.

-To do this, return to the `Vc Api Controller continue Exchange` request in the `vc-api/exchanges/{exchange id}/{transaction id}` folder.
+To do this, return to the `Vc Api Controller participate in Workflow Exchange` request.
 Resend the request.

 **Request URL**

-Use the same `exchangeId` and `transactionId` as used in step [1.6  [Resident] Continue exchange by submitting the DID Auth proof](#16-resident-continue-exchange-by-submitting-the-did-auth-proof)
+Use the same `workflowId` and `exchangeId` as used in step [1.6  [Resident] Continue exchange by submitting the DID Auth proof](#16-resident-continue-exchange-by-submitting-the-did-auth-proof)

-`{VC API base url}/v1/vc-api/exchanges/{exchange id}/{transaction id}`
+`{VC API base url}/v1/vc-api/workflows/{local workflow id}/exchanges/{local exchange id}`

 **HTTP Verb**

-`PUT`
+`POST`

 **Request Body**

-The same `DIDAuthentication` proof that was submitted in step 1.6
+Can be left empty.

 **Sample Expected Response Body**
-The response should be similar to the following, where the `vp` contains the issued credential.
+The response should be similar to the following, where the `verifiablePresentation` contains the issued credential.

 ```json
 {